 I am not sure what scared me more, making a list of reasons not to kill myself or only coming up with one thing.
 I sat there for hours, the paper in one hand and a gun in the other, wondering who would finally win this existential battle for my soul.
-Even in the fog of war, I knew my list should have been much longer, but my depression kept me from seeing all the other beautiful things in my life.
+I knew my list should have been longer, but my depression kept me from seeing all the beautiful things in my life.

 Initially, I hoped for a random accident.
 A plane crash, while on a business trip, was my ultimate fantasy.
 I remember being on a flight out of New Orleans when, just moments after takeoff, the plane stopped climbing and banked hard over lake Pontchartrain.
-The pilot came on the intercom and informed us he just declared an emergency and we were headed back to the airport.
+The pilot came on the intercom and told us he just declared an emergency.
 The entire plane was freaking out, but I just smiled.
-I knew it would be a relatively quick death for me, and my family would get super-rich.
+I knew it would be a quick death, and my family would get filthy rich.
 Between all the insurance policies, the accidental death riders, and the settlements from the airlines I bet my wife would net $5,000,000.
 Sure, the kids would miss me, but it was nothing a little time and therapy couldn’t fix.
-To help ease my guilt, I imagined them at a swanky all-inclusive resort in the Caribbean having fun with their new stepdad, Steve.
+To help ease my guilt, I imagined all of them at a swanky all-inclusive resort in the Caribbean having fun with their new stepdad, Steve.
 Yes, I even fantasized about succession planning.
 Unfortunately, advances in aeronautical engineering and a contingent of well-trained pilots conspired to keep me alive.

 My next death wish was for something health-related, but it had to be common and sudden.
 I didn’t want to burden my family with having to run a 10k every year trying to find a cure for some rare disease that caused my agonizing death.
-Dropping dead from a massive heart attack seemed to be the most expedient option.
-So, you can imagine my disappointment when the results of the nuclear stress test showed my heart was in great shape.
+Dropping dead from a massive heart attack seemed perfect.
+So, you can imagine my disappointment when the nuclear stress test showed my heart was in great shape.
 I guess not smoking and being height/weight proportional can have a downside.

 As the years went by, so did my good fortune.
 No health scares or tragic accidents.
 Not a single opportunity to run into a burning building to save a bunch of kids and die a hero, after I ran back in for their puppy.
 My life kept getting better, at least on the outside.
 It became clear that the only path to the peace I so desperately wanted, for me and my family, was suicide.

 For the last twenty years I had been falling into the deep crevasse of depression.
-Continuously picking up more momentum as I tumbled further into a bottomless pit of misery.
-Putting a gun in my mouth and choosing not to pull the trigger changed something.
+Continuously picking up momentum as I tumbled further into a bottomless pit of misery.
+Putting a gun in my mouth changed something.
 Was this the proverbial “thud” of me hitting the rocky bottom?

 Then I heard a calm, matter of fact, voice say “You can always kill yourself later”.
 This didn’t seem like the best advice to give a suicidal person, but it instantly made sense.
 If I can muster up the courage to shoot myself, then why can’t I tap into that same courage to do all those things I have feared doing.
 Life is a silly game and I had been playing it wrong.
 I am going to die, one way or another, so why not try to live a little while I am waiting.